Search Results - "species"

 19. 139

-Diversity of midgut microbiota in ticks collected from white-tailed deer (Odocoileus virginianus) from northern Mexico por Molina Garza, Zinnia Judith, Cuesy León, Mariana, Baylón Pacheco, Lidia, Rosales Encina, José Luis, Galaviz Silva, Lucio
+Diversity of midgut microbiota in ticks collected from white-tailed deer (Odocoileus virginianus) from northern Mexico by Molina Garza, Zinnia Judith, Cuesy León, Mariana, Baylón Pacheco, Lidia, Rosales Encina, José Luis, Galaviz Silva, Lucio

 “…The ticks from Tamaulipas and Nuevo León presented the highest bacterial species diversity.
 Acinetobacter johnsonii and A. lwoffii were the common bacterial species in the microbiome of all ticks, Coxiella were present in R. microplus, and Dermacentor nitens also exhibited a Francisella-like endosymbiont. …”